hiimtmac/TileGrab/README.md

 ## Fill

-Sometimes tiles downloads will fail (google has a rate limiter for requests I think...?).
-Anyways, if this happens, running the `fill` command will find all the tile rows with `NULL` data column and fetch that tile data.
+Sometimes tiles downloads will fail.
+If this happens, running the `fill` command will find all the tile rows with `NULL` data column and fetch that tile data.

 ```shell
 hiimtmac$ .build/debug/TileGrab fill --help